mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 - `extends`
 - `needs`

-### Create a multi-project pipelines by using the API
+### Create multi-project pipelines by using the API

 > [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/31573) to GitLab Free in 12.4.